What You Will Learn From This Article

 And tanning beds?
 William B. Grant, Ph.D., re-examined a 2007 study that suggested the use of tanning beds increased melanoma.
 He found that the interpretation of data from the original study was flawed and that there was actually no association between the use of tanning beds and an increased risk for skin cancer.
 Tanning beds can be used if you live in the northern regions of the world, but the real thing (sunshine) is always best.

 I’m not saying do not use sunscreen at all.
-Do so, but after getting some 30 minutes (or till lightly pink) of love from the sun.
+Do so, but after getting some 30 minutes (or until lightly pink) of love from the sun.
 It’s summer now for those in the Northern Hemisphere; this is your vitamin D moment.
 The Universe’s gift to you.
 Come fall and winter, we will talk about supplements and vitamin D-rich foods and the right supplements (my favorite which I personally use is Vitamin D3 Maximus).

 In summer months, get some sun.
 Be sensible.